alvareztech/ios-tvexplorer/README.md

 # TV Provider for iOS

+By Daniel Alvarez

+_Swift_ application using _SwiftUI_ for the UI layer, the _MVVM_ pattern, and includes some tests.

 ## Requirements

 - [x] The show list should display the title, status, and the poster